rliffredo/advent-of-code/aoc_20/README.md

 The first part was OK.
 I did not try to brute force it, but it still _looks_ like maintaining a round robin of pre-calculated values was the correct choice.
-The problem is with the second part: it looked scary, so I tried to analyze the data and try to brute-force it.
-And it worked.
-And then, even the most naive solution possible worked.
+The problem is with the second part: it looked scary, so I tried to analyze the data, but with no luck.
+Eventually, I tried to brute-force it and it worked, with the most naive solution possible.

 Sometimes, the most naive solutions are good enough.
 Maybe that's the learning for today.